microsoft/ClearScript/ReadMe.txt

    Specifying "Debug" or "Release" is optional; the default is Release.
 The selected V8 variant will then be used for all ClearScript configurations.

-   By default, V8Update downloads the latest stable revision of the V8 source code.
-If you'd like to use a specific revision instead, specify the desired trunk revision number on the V8Update command line.
-To use a revision that has been tested with the current version of ClearScript, specify "Tested".
+   By default, V8Update downloads a V8 revision that has been tested with the current version of ClearScript.
+If you'd like to use a specific revision instead, place the desired trunk revision number on the V8Update command line.
+To use the latest stable trunk revision, specify "Latest".
 Go to http://code.google.com/p/v8/source/list to view V8's revision history.

 You are now ready to build the full ClearScript solution using Visual Studio.